chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 var obj = new Square(3);      // outputs false
 ```

 `Square` is calling the `Rectangle` constructor, so `new.target` is equal to `Square` when the `Rectangle` constructor is called.
-This is important because it gives each constructor the ability to alter its behavior based on how it's being called.
-For instance, you can create an abstract base class (one that can't be instantiated directly) by using `new.target` as follows:
+This is important because it gives each constructor the ability to alter its behavior based on how it's being called. <u>For instance, you can create an abstract base class (one that can't be instantiated directly) by using `new.target` as follows:</u>

 ```js
 // abstract base class